A Nightmare on Elm Street: Nancy

-Craven said he wanted someone very non-Hollywood for the role of Nancy, and he believed Langenkamp met this quality.
+Craven said he wanted someone very non-Hollywood for the role of Nancy and he believed Heather Langenkamp met this quality.
 Langenkamp, who had appeared in several commercials and a TV film, had taken time off from her studies at Stanford to continue acting.
 Eventually she landed the role of Nancy Thompson after an open audition, beating out more than 200 actresses.
 Langenkamp was already known to Anette Benson as she had auditioned for Night of the Comet and The Last Starfighter previously, losing out to Catherine Mary Stewart at both occasions.
 Demi Moore, Courteney Cox, Tracey Gold, and Jennifer Grey have all been rumoured to have auditioned for A Nightmare on Elm Street, but Benson definitely ruled out Moore and Cox while also being unsure of Gold and Grey.
 Langenkamp returned as Nancy in A Nightmare on Elm Street 3: Dream Warriors (1987), and also played a fictionalized version of herself in Wes Craven's New Nightmare (1994).

 There were no separate auditions for the characters of Tina and Nancy; all actresses who auditioned for one of the two female roles read for the role of Nancy, and upon potentially being called back, were mixed with other actresses trying to find a pair that had chemistry.
 Amanda Wyss was among those switched to Tina after a callback.
 Wes Craven decided immediately upon mixing Wyss and Langenkamp that this was the duo he wanted.
 Craven then mixed the duo with auditioners for the male teenage roles trying to find actors who had chemistry with Wyss and/or Langenkamp.